 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials like concrete slab tear-out, brick demo, asphalt millings, and clean dirt need a stronger bin.
-Our reinforced-steel lowboy roll-offs handle up to 10,000 pounds in one pull without busting USDOT truck weight limits.
-The low 2-to-3-foot side walls let a skid steer or wheelbarrow top-load without spilling on Peoria routes.
+Dense materials need a heavier-duty container.
+Our reinforced-steel Lowboy Roll-Offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt up to 10,000 pounds per load.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows roll right over the rim without pushing the truck past USDOT weight limits on Peoria routes.

 Tonnage Limits and Weight Overage Policy

-Every construction roll-off ships with an included tonnage allowance; any extra weight is billed at the per-ton overage rate verified at the scale-house ticket.
-Your upfront quote details the cap: this prevents surprises when the truck weighs in—especially with heavy materials.
-We recommend using roofing tear-off jobsite containers for shingle removal, so that weight does not eat your standard mixed-debris allowance.
+Every Construction Roll-Off includes a fixed tonnage allowance; any weight exceeding that limit is billed at our published per-ton rate based on the scale-house ticket.
+Your upfront quote lists the exact weight cap for your container: this ensures no surprises when the truck weighs in—our standard policy.
+We suggest roofing tear-off jobsite containers for shingle projects so heavy weight does not eat your allowance.

 20-yard